alexandru-dochian/evolutionary_algorithms/README.md

 - Improve Mutation policy
 - Improve Crossover
+- Check which 2 of the 4 (already implemented) parent selection are the optimal
 - Normalization of simulation fitness (to avoid negative values set to 0)
 - Test algorithms with multiple enemies at once
 - Performance/Graphs